Mahdi89/Pregel-Go/README.md

 # PageRank-pregel

-Pregel based (`Think as a Vertex`) realisation of the PageRank algorithm in Go language.
+Pregel based (`Think like a Vertex`) realisation of the PageRank algorithm in Go language.

 In this implementation there is one gopher spawned per vertex and the communication between the vertices is done via channels.
 Partitioning the graph into sub set of vertices is TBD.